paulreyneveld/THProj5/README.md

-This project satisfies the requirements as set out by Treehouse for the fifth project in the Javascript Tech Degree course.
-The intended goal is to display the creator's proficiency when it comes to the access and manipulation of APIs with regard to Javascript.
+# TH Project 5

+This project was built to satisfy the requirements of the fifth Treehouse FSJS Tech Degree project.

+The following project displays the creator's proficiency when working with APIs.
+It employs the fetch api to obtain data from an open api.
+It then uses that data to populate an employee directory.